teiniker/teiniker-lectures-secureservices/edge-security/APIGateway-Throttling/README.md

 ## References
-Prabath Siriwardena, Nuwan Dias. **Microservices Security in Action**.
+* Prabath Siriwardena, Nuwan Dias. **Microservices Security in Action**.
 Manning, 2020
+    * Chapter 5.1: Throttling at the API gateway with Zuul